ivanbruel/webdriver.sh/README.md

 sudo webdriver
 ```

-Install/update to the latest available Nvidia web drivers for your current version of macOS
+Installs/updates to the latest available Nvidia web drivers for your current version of macOS.

 #### Install a specific driver version